jasonsilberman/the-manual/setup/new-computer.md

 ## File Transfers

  - Copy over ~/.zshrc and ~/.oh-my-zsh
+   - *NOTE: You can also install zsh plugins separetely (zsh-autosuggestions and gitstatus)*
  - Xcode certs (using fastlane match)
  - ~/Desktop
  - ~/Documents (not Adobe)